AsiyahAA/regexTutorial/README.md

 # regexTutorial
 ## Description
-### Project purpose was to create a regex tutorial for an specific regex and upload to gist for users to view the tutorial.
+### Project purpose was to create a regex tutorial for a specific regex and upload to gist for users to view the tutorial.
 ## User
-### User should be able to see run the program from the command-line by running mysql and then running node.
-An inquirer prompt will show asking the User to choose from an array of choices regarding the company database.
-Each choice will show the result in a table in the console.
-In addition, the User can also add departments, add roles, add employees, and update an existing employee and the new added entries will appear in the tables.
+### User should be able to view the tutorial on gitHub repository as well as on gitHub gist and can see a walk-through on how to use a regex for matching an email.
 ## Technologies
 ### GitHub was used to clone a new repository onto a computer and Visual Studio Code was used to write the tutorial along with GitHub gist and GitBash Terminal was used to git add/commit/push edits made from local repository onto GitHub to update respository.
 ## Setup